Ammonia Sensor (NH₃ / NH₄⁺)

 Direct Meaning

-The measured value directly represents the concentration of ammonia or ammonium in a liquid.
+The measured value represents the concentration of ammonia nitrogen entering or existing within a process system.

 Indirect Meaning